BhushanKinholkar/hobsons-cypress-challenge/README.md

 <img src="https://coderbytestaticimages.s3.amazonaws.com/coderbyte_icon_digital_navy.png" width="70">

-# Node.js & Express project
+# Hobsons Cypress Code Challenge
 for use on Coderbyte

 ## Instructions for using this project template